Peptide-powered wellness.

 FAQ

 You complete a short online intake about your hair-loss pattern, medical history, and goals.
-A licensed US physician reviews it via telehealth and, if treatment is appropriate, writes a prescription.
+A licensed US clinician reviews it via telehealth and, if treatment is appropriate, writes a prescription.
 A licensed pharmacy then ships the medication to your door.
 There is no in-person visit and no waiting room.
-You pay nothing until a physician determines treatment is appropriate and prescribes — $0 until prescribed.
+You pay nothing until a clinician determines treatment is appropriate and prescribes — $0 until prescribed.

 Hair-loss medications work gradually, and individual response varies.
-Finasteride and minoxidil are generally taken consistently over a sustained period, and physicians typically advise giving treatment several months before assessing change.
+Finasteride and minoxidil are generally taken consistently over a sustained period, and clinicians typically advise giving treatment several months before assessing change.
 We do not promise any specific result, and outcomes differ from person to person.
-Your physician will set realistic expectations during intake and adjust the plan at follow-up.
+Your clinician will set realistic expectations during intake and adjust the plan at follow-up.

 Treatment is delivered via telehealth in 48 US states and the District of Columbia (Alaska and Mississippi are not currently served).
-Intake, physician review, prescription, and follow-up are all handled online.
-You pay nothing until a physician determines treatment is appropriate and writes a prescription — $0 until prescribed.
+Intake, clinician review, prescription, and follow-up are all handled online.
+You pay nothing until a clinician determines treatment is appropriate and writes a prescription — $0 until prescribed.

-No. We use generic finasteride and minoxidil — the same active ingredients found in well-known branded products, in FDA-approved generic form.
+No. We use generic finasteride and minoxidil — the FDA-approved generic medications also used in well-known branded products.
 We do not sell, distribute, or supply branded medications.
-If a physician prescribes treatment, it is dispensed by a licensed pharmacy.
+If a clinician prescribes treatment, it is dispensed by a licensed pharmacy.

 Next Step

-A licensed physician will review your goals and recommend the right protocol — peptide wellness, recomposition, or supervised weight loss.
+A licensed clinician will review your goals and recommend the right protocol — peptide wellness, recomposition, or supervised weight loss.
 No insurance, no waiting room.

 Finasteride and minoxidil are FDA-approved generic medications.
 Prescribing decisions are made solely by licensed clinicians based on individual medical necessity, and not every patient is a candidate.
-Clinical services are provided by the affiliated medical group, MD Integrations, P.C.
-Finasteride can cause sexual side effects in some men, and some men report persistent symptoms after stopping the medication; discuss the risks with your physician before starting.
-GHK-Cu is offered as a cosmetic scalp-support product, not a hair-loss treatment, and makes no hair-regrowth claims.
+Clinical services are provided by our contracted medical group of US-licensed clinicians.
+Finasteride can cause sexual side effects in some men, and some men report persistent symptoms after stopping the medication; discuss the risks with your clinician before starting.
 These statements have not been evaluated by the FDA.
 Telehealth services are available in 48 US states and the District of Columbia (Alaska and Mississippi excluded).
-You pay nothing until a physician prescribes — $0 until prescribed.
+You pay nothing until a clinician prescribes — $0 until prescribed.